jptmoore/annotass/README.md

 ### Todo

-* Implement all IIIF Content Search API 2.0 API
+* Implement all Content Search API 2.0
-* Handle all v3 manifest and collections
+* Handle all v3 manifest and collections gracefully